cruncher/sparky/README.md

 Sparky is now observing changes to the model <code>'my-data'</code>.
 When <code>model.title</code> changes, the <code>input</code> value and the text inside the <code>&lt;p&gt;</code> are re-rendered.
 Sparky takes the <code>scope</code>
-object returned by the controller, listens to it for changes, and renders changes into the DOM.
+object returned by the controller, listens to it for changes and live-updates the DOM.

 Where the <code>ctrl</code> function returns <code>undefined</code>, the model is used directly as scope.